-, agged

 Setting Description Factory Default

-A comma-separated list Specify which VLANs can communicate with this specific VLAN.
-(Empty)
+A comma-separated Specify which VLANs can communicate with this specific (Empty)

-of VLAN IDs.
-Each of
+list of VLAN IDs.
+Each VLAN.

-the VLAN IDs range
+of the VLAN IDs range

 from 1 to 4094.

 NOTE The VLAN feature can allow wireless clients to manage the AP.
 If the VLAN Management ID matches a VLAN ID, then those wireless clients who are members of that VLAN will have management access to the AP.